720kb/ndm/README.md

 ### Run it locally

-Only the MacOS version is available at the moment to download, but you can build/run `ndm` on your machine following these easy steps:
+You can build/run `ndm` on your machine, OS doesn't matter since electron is cross-platform, just follow these easy steps:

-Choose A (easiest) or B (more convenient - you build the desktop app electron package):
+Choose A (easiest) or B (more convenient):

 ### A. Run

 _Development mode - easiest_

-Build and run locally in development
+Build and run the app locally in development mode

 _Setup_